-The Proponent must prepare a stand-alone plain language summary of the EIS in both of Canada's official languages (French and English) with a glossary of terms.
-The summary must contain sufficient detail for the reader to identify the Proponent and to understand the Project and its alternatives, potential environmental, health, social and economic effects, and potential adverse effects.
-It should also provide sufficient detail to understand proposed mitigation measures, and residual and cumulative effects associated with the Project (in consideration of other existing and reasonably expected future projects in the vicinity of the Project site).
-Finally, the summary must also include all studies and plans required by the EIS guidelines and a summary of the fundamental conclusions of the EIS.
+The Proponent shall prepare a stand-alone plain language summary of the EIS in both of Canada's official languages (French and English) with a glossary of terms.
+The summary shall contain sufficient detail for the reader to identify the Proponent and to understand the Project and its alternatives, potential environmental, health, social and economic effects, and potential adverse effects.
+It shall also provide sufficient detail to understand proposed mitigation measures, and residual and cumulative effects associated with the Project (in consideration of other existing and reasonably expected future projects in the vicinity of the Project site).
+Indication of the Indigenous Governments and Organizations potentially affected by the Project shall be included.
+Finally, the summary shall also include all studies and plans required by the guidelines and a summary of the fundamental conclusions of the EIS.